-St. Louis police: Officer ambushed in shooting
+St. Louis police kill gunman who ambushed officer

 To take precaution against further attacks, Dotson said all St. Louis officers will be partnered up on patrol for the foreseeable future.

-St. Louis Mayor Francis Slay, noting that the officer was a husband with three children, said the shooting "gives us a very strong idea of how dangerous it is to be a police officer" in the US.
+St. Louis Mayor Francis Slay, noting that the officer was a husband with three children, said the officer "didn't deserve this."

-"He didn't deserve this," Slay said.
-"This is traumatic for him, his family, the city of St. Louis."
+"This is traumatic for him, his family, the city of St. Louis," Slay said.

-Slay also called upon the public to provide police with any information that might led to the gunman's arrest and a reward has been offered for information leading to an arrest.

-"This person has to be stopped," the mayor said.
-"He is dangerous.
-He will do this again if he is not stopped."
+In a series of tweets, Missouri Governor Jay Nixon expressed his support for the officer and called the attack a "reminder of dangerous job law enforcement officers have each day in protecting us."